VasilijeJukic01/VasilijeJukic01/README.md

 ## 💫 About Me
 I'm passionate about software development and machine learning, and I find building applications that solve real-world challenges as satisfying as a cat finding the perfect sunbeam to nap in. 😺<br>
 - 🔭 I'm currently enrolled at Union University in Belgrade, Serbia, within the Faculty of Computing.
-- 🌱 Currently learning Cloud Computing<br>
+- 🌱 Currently learning Distributed Systems<br>
 - 📫 How to reach me: vasilijejukic1@gmail.com<br>
 - ⚡ Fun fact: I enjoy playing the piano 🎹 and staying fit through calisthenics 💪